 I had lots of questions about this part!
 I fully bake and ice the rolls per instructions above, PRIOR to freezing them!

-- Bake at 275-300 degrees for 12-18 minutes, just depending on oven.
-Again, you don’t want to overcook them, especially since they’ve already been baked, this oven time is just to heat them up from the freezer.
-Chances are if you are making these, you’ll want to freeze a few pans for yourself!
+Bake at 250-300 degrees for 12-18 minutes, just depending on oven.
+We personally bake at 250 and that is what the tags state.
+Again, you don't want to overcook them, especially since they've already been baked, this oven time is just to heat them up from the freezer.
+Chances are if you are making these, you'll want to freeze a few pans for yourself!
 Definitely follow these steps to keep some pans on hand for Christmas breakfast!